Creating a Fearless Organization

 ‘There’s no team without trust’ Paul Santagata, Head of Industry, Google.
 Quote via HBR

-When it comes to team performance, Google discovered that there’s a common denominator across top performing teams.
-Google undertook a two year comprehensive study on teams which revealed that psychological safety is key for performance.
+When it comes to team performance, Google discovered that there’s a common denominator across top-performing teams.
+Google undertook a two-year comprehensive study on teams which revealed that psychological safety is critical for performance.

-Psychological safety is about creating a culture where team members don’t feel threatened with punishment or ridicule and can feel comfortable taking some risks.
-When they know they’re not going to be criticized for making a mistake, a fearless environment is created where team members can flex their individuality and be creative without fear of ridicule or ostracization that they’re not conforming to the well beaten path.
+Psychological safety is about creating a culture where team members don’t feel threatened with punishment or ridicule and feel comfortable taking risks.
+When they know they’re not going to be criticized for making a mistake; a fearless environment is created where team members can flex their individuality and be creative without fear of ridicule or ostracization that they’re not conforming to the well-beaten path.

 In 1999, Harvard’s Amy Edmondson published an influential paper in which she discussed the concept of the psychological safety of work teams.
 In her research with hospital teams, she discovered that some of the best teams made the most mistakes.
 Or at least, it seemed that way.
 In truth, it was not that they were making more mistakes than other teams, but that they acknowledged their mistakes instead of trying to cover them up.

 Psychological safety means knowing that you won’t be punished or ridiculed when you make a mistake.
-It is grounded in neurology and difficult to achieve as humans are hampered by the primitive response of the amygdala.
-The amygdala is an almond shaped alarm bell near the base of the brain which triggers a ‘fight or flight’ response.
+It is grounded in neurology and challenging to achieve as the primitive response of the amygdala hampers humans.
+The amygdala is an almond-shaped alarm bell near the base of the brain which triggers a ‘fight or flight’ response.
 It’s an automatic, primitive reaction to threatening stimuli remaining from early civilization when humans were constantly exposed to mortal danger - wild animals, the vagaries of weather, hostile tribes.
-When confronted with danger, the amygdala’s response would kick in to prompt a person to either fight for their lives or flee the situation.
+When confronted with danger, the amygdala’s response would kick in to prompt a person to either fight for their life or flee the situation.
 It does so by pumping out stress hormones and shutting down bodily functions that aren’t essential to running or fighting, including rational thought.
-When the amygdala kicks in, it disables the frontal lobes which are the part of the brain that allow you to process emotions and determine a logical response.
+When the amygdala kicks in, it disables the frontal lobes, which are the part of the brain that allow you to process emotions and determine a logical response.
 Without the frontal lobes, you can’t think clearly.

 While humans have evolved from the perils of primitive civilization, the amygdala continues to function in the same way.
 So when a person is provoked by a co-worker or belittled by a boss, the brain interprets it as a life or death threat and the amygdala alarm bell sounds, shutting down logic and reason.
 Just when we need our wits about us, we literally lose our minds!
 The threat we are facing handicaps the strategic thinking and logic we need to solve problems, communicate and collaborate in the workplace.

-The more we can feel psychologically safe in the workplace, the less our brain is going to react irrationally, and the better we can perform.
+The more we can feel psychologically safe in the workplace, the less our brain will react irrationally, and the better we can perform.

-Some would argue that there’s no way of creating a stress free environment in the workplace as there will always be deadlines, problems to solve and other difficult situations to confront.
-However, there is a difference between a psychologically safe environment and an environment which is stressful because it is threatening.
-Work can feel challenging and call upon our resources and collaboration to meet challenges, but there is a difference in doing this supportively, collaboratively in a way that all participants feel safe, as opposed to approaching problems and conflicts by competing with and undermining each other.
-At this point, the team is no longer a team, but a collection of individuals each fighting their own fight.
-When a workplace is challenging but not threatening, not only does it minimize amygdala alarms going off, but it is more likely to produce increased levels of oxytocin in the brain which is an important chemical in building trust.
-When team members can trust each other, it makes it easier to take risks, speak your mind and be vulnerable.
+Some would argue that there’s no way of creating a stress-free environment in the workplace as there will always be deadlines, problems to solve, and other difficult situations to confront.
+However, there is a difference between a psychologically safe environment and an environment that is stressful because it is threatening.
+Work can feel challenging and call upon our resources and collaboration to meet challenges.
+Still, there is a difference in doing this supportively collaboratively in a way that all participants feel safe, as opposed to approaching problems and conflicts by competing with and undermining each other.
+At this point, the team is no longer a team but a collection of individuals, each fighting their fight.
+When a workplace is challenging but not threatening, not only does it minimize amygdala alarms going off, but it is more likely to produce increased levels of oxytocin in the brain, which is an essential chemical in building trust.
+When team members can trust each other, it is easier to take risks, speak their minds and be vulnerable.

-Learning from Google’s study into high performing teams, there are a number of takeaways we can note.
+Learning from Google’s study into high-performing teams, there are several takeaways we can note.

 Just Like Me

-Santagata shared a useful reflection with his team to remind them that in even the most conflict fuelled situations, the other party is just like them.
+Santagata shared a practical reflection with his team to remind them that the other party is just like them in even the most conflict-fuelled situations.
 Santagata asked his team to contemplate that someone they disagree with -

 - has friends, family, and perhaps children who love them just like me